Convex computation of regions of attraction from data using Sums-of-Squares programming: Abstract

 \section{Abstract}

-The paper concentrates on the analysis of the \ac{RoA} for unknown autonomous dynamical systems.
-The aim is to explore a data-driven approach based on moment-\ac{SoS} hierarchy, which enables novel \ac{RoA} outer approximations despite the reduced information on the structure of the dynamics.
-The main contribution of this work is bypassing the system model and, consequently, the recurring constraint on its polynomial structure.
-Numerical experimentation showcases the influence of data on learned approximating sets, offering a promising outlook on the potential of this method.
+This paper focuses on the analysis of the \ac{RoA} for unknown autonomous dynamical systems.
+A data-driven approach based on the moment-\ac{SoS} hierarchy is proposed, enabling novel \ac{RoA} outer approximations despite the reduced information on the dynamics.
+The main contribution consists in bypassing the system model and, hence, the recurring constraint on its polynomial structure.
+Numerical experiments showcase the influence of data on learned approximating sets, highlighting the potential of this method.